 Before any treatment options can be determined, a sleep study must first be performed to determine the severity of one's symptoms as it can have a direct influence on the recommended therapy.

 The most common form of therapy is continuous positive airway pressure (CPAP) devices, which blow a steady stream of pressurized air through a mask into the respiratory system.
 For moderate to severe sleep apnea patients, most sleep professionals will recommend CPAP therapy as a first-line treatment option.

 For mild to moderate sleep apnea, a dental device is often the recommended therapy.
-Dental devices may also be recommended to be worn in conjunction a CPAP device to help lower high pressure needs.
+Dental devices may also be recommended to be worn in conjunction with a CPAP device to help lower high-pressure needs.

 How do dental appliances work?